kayboy-007/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
 I installed Docker Desktop on my windows machine by following the instructions on [Docker Desktop Installation Guide](https://docs.docker.com/desktop/install/windows-install/).
-I Linked my Dockerhub repository by clicking the Dockerhub button on the page.
+I Linked my Dockerhub registry by clicking the Dockerhub button on the page.
 After supplying my credentials, I was able to pull the images in my repository to my laptop.

 ![See screenshot of docker images in my DockerHub repository](assets/Week1/Cruddur%20images%20in%20Docker%20Desktop.jpg "Cruddur Images in my Dockerhub repository")
 ![See screenshot of docker images in my DockerHub repository](assets/Week1/Container%20Terminal%20in%20Docker%20Desktop.jpg)